apache/nifi-minifi-cpp/minifi_rust/extensions/minifi_rs_playground/minifi_rs_playground.md

 ### Description

-This processor creates FlowFiles with random data or custom content.
+RUST TEST PROCESSOR: This processor creates FlowFiles with random data or custom content.
 GenerateFlowFile is useful for load testing, configuration, and simulation.

 ### Properties